 82% of revenue, after payment processing fees, goes to the channel.
 That money is then split between you and everyone else with content on the channel, and the channel runner will usually get a percentage fee as well.

 Your share of the profit is determined by a standard formula we use which may change over time.
 Currently, it is based on the length of content you have on a channel versus the total length of content available on the channel.
 We want the revenue sharing to be as fair as possible so we’ll likely adjust it as time goes on to incorporate things like view time.

 You will see what the channel runner’s percentage is before you submit your video to a channel.

-Let’s say a channel costs subscribers $10/month, and the channel runner decides to keep 20% of the channel income.
-This would mean the channel income is $7 per subscriber, and the channel runner would keep $1.40 (20% of $7). $5.60 is split between you and everyone else with content on the channel (other creators and possibly the channel runner if they also contribute videos).
-The $5.60 is split based on our standardized formula.
+Let’s say a channel costs subscribers $10/month, payment processing fees are $0.30/transaction + 2.9%, and the channel runner decides to keep 20% of the channel income.
+Revenue after payment processing would be $9.41, and this would mean the channel income is $7.72 per subscriber.
+The channel runner would keep $1.54 (20% of $7.72).
+The remaining $6.18 is split between you and everyone else with content on the channel (other creators and possibly the channel runner if they also contribute videos).
+It is split based on our standardized formula.

-Right now the formula is based on length of your content versus the total on the channel.
+Right now the formula is based on the length of your content versus the total on the channel.
 We are likely to change this, in whole or in part, to factor in things like view time.
-Especially at this early stage, we would love to hear your feedback on this.

 How do I get paid?